Integrated tool-set for Control, Calibration and Characterization of quantum devices applied to superconducting qubits: Discussion and Outlook

 We expect that the application of \CCC\ will first benefit scalable implementations of quantum processors based on manufactured solid-state systems, such as superconducting and semiconducting qubits.
 There, the dependence of model parameters on fabrication means that many elements of the model are in fact uncertain.
 On the other hand, other scalable implementations of quantum computers contain such elements directly in their quantum description: Ion trap gates involve degrees of freedom of the trap, impurity spins depend on their detailed position etc. -- thus we expect that \CCC\ will also play a key role in those types of systems.

-We have introduced the initial version of the \CCC\ tool-set.
-In the near future we intend on extending it to the generation of robust controls, automatic experiment design, multi-parameter sensitivity analysis, active model learning, and more.
-The simulator will be enhanced to include non-Markovian noise, a detailed simulation of the read-out process, echoes on control lines and all other phenomena needed to produce a Good Model of real-world systems. \CCC\ is currently being integrated with existing quantum computing software stacks, which would allow users to study custom pulse schedules \cite{Mckay2018, Alexander2020} and perform model learning using data gathered from quantum computers, for example, with Qiskit Ignis \cite{Qiskit}.
-Experimental application of \CCC\ is ongoing (e.g. \cite{Werninghaus2020}).
+In the near future, we intend on extending the initial version of the \CCC\ tool-set to the generation of robust controls, automatic experiment design, multi-parameter sensitivity analysis, active model learning, and more.
+The simulator will be enhanced to include non-Markovian noise, a detailed simulation of the readout process, echoes on control lines and all other phenomena needed to produce a Good Model of real-world systems. \CCC\ is currently being integrated with existing quantum computing software stacks, which would allow users to study custom pulse schedules \cite{Mckay2018, Alexander2020} and perform model learning based on data gathered from quantum computers, for example, with Qiskit Ignis \cite{Qiskit}.
+Experimental application of \CCC\ is ongoing (e.g. \cite{Werninghaus2021}).

 It is our hope that \CCC\ will not only provide insights into, and assist optimization of, current experiments, but also help guide the design of next-generation quantum devices, be it manually or by integration into automatic hardware design frameworks \cite{Krenn2016,melnikov2018active,macleod2020self}.